 It is the responsibility of library faculty and other selectors to ensure that all points of view relevant to the college mission are represented in the collection.
-The library endorses the following documents from the American Library Association: The Library Bill of Rights, Interpretations of the Library Bill of Rights, and the Freedom to Read statement.
+The library endorses the following documents from the American Library Association: the Library Bill of Rights, Interpretations of the Library Bill of Rights, and the Freedom to Read statement.
 Copies of these documents are available on reserve in the library, or through the policies page on the SVC library web site.

 A complaint about an item in the collection should be submitted in writing and addressed to the Director of Library Services.
 Written complaints should include: